chef/chef-web-docs/chef_master/source/chef_solo.rst

 .. tag chef_solo_summary

-chef-solo is an open source version of the chef-client that allows using cookbooks with nodes without requiring access to a Chef server. chef-solo uses `Chef local mode <https://docs.chef.io/ctl_chef_client.html#run-in-local-mode>`_, and **does not support** the following:
+chef-solo is a command that executes chef-client in a way that does not require the Chef server in order to converge cookbooks. chef-solo uses chef-client's `Chef local mode <https://docs.chef.io/ctl_chef_client.html#run-in-local-mode>`_, and **does not support** the following functionality present in chef-client / server configurations:

 * Centralized distribution of cookbooks
 * A centralized API that interacts with and integrates infrastructure components